wells-wood-research/PDBench/README.md

 Run ```python test/run_test.py /path/to/pdb/```.

 ## Dataset
 Our benchmark set contains 595 protein structures spanning 40 protein architectures that are clustered into 4 fold classes, as presented in the [CATH database](https://www.cathdb.info/).
-The `special' category contains proteins that do not have regular secondary structure.
+The `special` category contains proteins that do not have regular secondary structure.
 Crystal structures with <3Å resolution and up to 90% sequence identity were carefully chosen to cover the structural diversity present in the PDB.
 This ensures that the performance is evaluated on high- and low-quality inputs and the results are not biased towards the most common protein architectures.
 Structure list can be found in **/dataset_visualization/crystal_structure_benchmark.txt**
 ![benchmark](https://user-images.githubusercontent.com/77202997/138559253-590a6536-064f-4e72-b2ca-ffa852cc4fd9.png)